vjaakola/bank-data-dashboard/README.md

 ### Acknowledgements
+Must give credit to:
+- Udacity
-Must give credit to Udacity and Jose Portilla, Head of Data Science, Pierian Data Inc.
+- Jose Portilla, Head of Data Science, Pierian Data Inc., for teaching methods
+- Robert Siipola, Co-founder at Three Point Consulting, for for overall mentoring in data science